 your out-of-pocket expenses in the event you are named in a lawsuit.
 Our coursework is approved for home inspector errors and omissions insurance by all major insurance organizations.
 E&O insurance is a requirement in some states and requires training by an approved provider in order to qualify for coverage.

 What are your professional affiliations?

-We are affiliated with home inspection societies on the state and national level.
-Some of the benefits for our students include free membership in the National Society of Home reduced fees to apply for other associations, and reduced fees for Membership Renewal Credits (MRCs).
+We are affiliated with home inspector associations on the state and national level.
+Some of the benefits for our students include one-year free membership in the National Society reduced fees to apply for other associations, and reduced fees for Membership Renewal Credits (MRCs).
 We are also